 According to Royce Martin, the director of Operations for DK Haney Roofing, spring and summer storms are often severe and accompanied by high winds.
 “Wind can catch the edge of the roof,” he said, “And it can blow the entire roof off.
 This is why there are different – more stringent building codes – in places where tornadoes or hurricanes are likely.
 Some local building codes in these areas mandate that these roofs must be able to withstand 150 miles per hour winds!

 “Hail can also take years off the life of a commercial roof while destroying AC units and skylights and leading to water leaks into the interior of the building.
-Many building owners have realized the benefit of single-ply membranes such as Duro-Last for reducing the damage from hail.
+Many building owners have realized the benefit of single-ply membranes for reducing the damage from hail.
 Hail might “ding” the roof membrane, but it is unlikely that it will penetrate it.

 “The metal material, called ‘flashings,’ which help protect the integrity of the roof, are welded to the membrane, so they are not as likely to become untethered.
 However, hail can certainly crack the joints and cause damage to the building.

 “Finally, standing water on the roof is another problem, especially during storm seasons.
 Regular roof maintenance and inspections include checking the drainage and clearing brush and debris.
 You would be surprised to see the trash that accumulates on a roof.
 Plastic bottles, food wrappers, and other trash left by other workers can clog the drains and result in standing water.
 If there is even a small puncture from say a screw that has been left behind and stepped on, water can find that vulnerable spot and ultimately leak into the interior of the building.”